skimpa/hacking/README.md

 This program is creating and manipulating sockets and so needs to be run from ROOT

-# gcc syn-dos.c
+	$ gcc syn-dos.c

-# ./a.out
+	$ ./a.out

-Once running, break the process using <ctrl>c
+Once running, break the process using /<ctrl/>c

 -------------------------------------